-The Strategy is tilted somewhat defensively, toward utilities, though not purely for reasons of defense, as peak bond yields have left utilities undervalued and with very strong growth profiles, particularly in the U.S., driven by AI data centre power demand, industry decarbonisation and resiliency spending.
+We are tilted somewhat defensively, toward utilities, though not purely for reasons of defence, as many have very strong growth profiles, particularly in the U.S., driven by AI data centre power demand, industry decarbonisation and resiliency spending.

-Infrastructure traded down in the fourth quarter following the U.S. presidential election and a third interest rate cut for the year.
-Strong economic data saw the case for a slower easing cycle from the Federal Reserve than had been expected.
+Infrastructure traded down in the fourth quarter along with most broad global equity indexes.
+Economic news was mixed, as a boost in animal spirits following the U.S. presidential election and a third interest rate cut for the year came amid strong economic data that began to support the case for a slower easing cycle from the Federal Reserve than had been expected.
 This, along with potentially reflationary policy from the Trump administration, such as tariffs, as well as slight upticks in inflation, put some upward pressure on interest rates, causing some market weakness.
-U.S. equities, in particular growth segments, made gains, while global indexes were generally weaker, as were income-oriented and rate-sensitive sectors across the board.
+U.S. equites, in particular growth segments, made gains, while global indexes were generally weaker, as were income-oriented and rate-sensitive sectors across the board.

 Trump’s victory put into question the fundamentals of renewables businesses, causing weakness in that sector.
 In addition, the prospect of interest rates remaining elevated further pressured renewables as well as rate-sensitive communication towers.